-A SIP authentication service typically will derive the value of "rph" from the 'Resource-Priority' header field based on policy associated with service specific use of the "namespace "." priority value" for r-values based on [RFC4412].
-The authentication service derives the value of the PASSPorT claim by verifying the authorization for 'Resource-Priority' (i.e., verifying a calling user privilege for 'Resource-Priority' based on its identity) which might be derived from customer profile data or from access to external services.
+A SIP authentication service will derive the value of "rph" from the 'SIP Resource-Priority' header field based on policy associated with service specific use of the "namespace "." r-priority" for r-values based on [RFC4412].
+The authentication service derives the value of the PASSPorT claim by verifying the authorization for 'SIP Resource-Priority' (i.e., verifying a calling user privilege for 'Resource-Priority' based on its identity) which might be derived from customer profile data or from access to external services.

-[RFC4412] allows multiple "namespace "." priority value" pairs, either in a single SIP 'Resource-Priority' header field or across multiple SIP 'Resource-Priority' headers.
-An authority is responsible for signing all the content of a SIP 'Resource-Priority' header field for which it has the authority.
+[RFC4412] allows multiple "namespace "." priority value" pairs, either in a single 'SIP Resource-Priority' header field or across multiple 'SIP Resource-Priority' headers.
+An authority is responsible for signing all the content of a 'SIP Resource-Priority' header field for which it has the authority.